India Journey so far:

 Solution 3:

-In India, the majority of the population belongs to the middle & lower middle class and they could prove to be a major customer base for Netflix.
+In India, most of the population belongs to the middle & lower middle class and could prove to be a major customer base for Netflix.
 The third solution that I am going to propose here is connected to hand-held mobile devices.
-Our target users are low to middle-income group users like Kirana shopkeepers, teachers, and clerks.
-In the majority of the cases, they prefer using cheap mobile phones having bad configurations which are often not very conducive to online streaming.
-This particular challenge is with other key streaming players like Disney Hotstar, Zee5, SONAYLIV and Prime video as well.
-If Netflix addresses the problem (render high-quality video streaming in low bandwidth hand-held devices) then it could potentially disrupt the market and can even attract users from other streaming platforms.
+Our target users are low- to middle-income users like Kirana shopkeepers, teachers, and clerks.

 So, my third solution is to invest in adaptive streaming algorithms and network technologies such as Open Connect to optimize streaming quality.
 We can start small, run a small spike and learn from the experiment.